 Preparing your SOC for the future

-As technology rapidly evolves, so too do the methods used by malicious hackers.
+As technology rapidly evolves, so do the methods used by malicious hackers.
 The introduction of artificial intelligence (AI) into the cybersecurity landscape has created a new battleground, where threat actors leverage AI to become more sophisticated and harder to detect.
 Cybersecurity professionals and their Security Operations Centers (SOCs) must adapt quickly to stay ahead of these emerging threats.

-The Rise of AI in Cyber Attacks
+The Rise of AI in Cyberattacks

 Dean Irwin, Senior Director of Cybersecurity at Maximus, highlights a growing concern: AI is being used more offensively than defensively in the realm of cybersecurity.
 "Cybersecurity is rapidly changing, and a big introduction is what’s happening in AI," Irwin notes.
 "It’s making threat actors able to be very sophisticated."
 This sophistication allows hackers to enhance their capabilities in several areas, most notably in identity theft and spear phishing attacks.